 Cardinal family (Cardinalidae)

-Small bunting, 4 ½” long.
-Male (right in image) – may look black or brown unless the sun is shining directly on it; otherwise deep indigo blue.
-Female (left in image) – brown with faint wing bars and faint streaking.
+A small bunting.
+Male is deep indigo blue but may look black or brown unless the sun is shining directly on it.
+Female is brown with faint wing bars and faint streaking.

 Forest edges, forests with dense understory vegetation, shrub thickets.